Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20RESULT%202.png )

-* To turn on the flashlight as well as it off, we will edit our script which contains the players ability to look around or movement to add in such features.
+* To turn on the flashlight as well as it off, we will edit our script which contains the player's ability to look around or movement in game, to add in such features.
 Firstly, we start off with three variables.
-One variable will hold the flashlightoverlay gameobject, and the other will be a Boolean for whether the flashlight is on or off – and for the last variable, we will interact with the spotlight attached to the player to manipulate the light to turn on and off:
+One variable will hold the `FlashlightOverlay` gameobject, and the other will be a Boolean for whether the flashlight is on or off – and for the last variable, we will interact with the spotlight attached to the player to manipulate the light to turn on and off:

 ```C#
     [Header("Flashlight")]